Robert-khayreev/prof/RAILWAY_DEPLOYMENT.md

    - This will show all environment variables available to the container
    - You can also run manually: `railway run ./bin/check-env`

+6. **Build vs Runtime Environment Variables**
+   - Railway environment variables are only available at runtime, not during Docker build
+   - The database connection check now skips during asset precompilation (build time)
+   - This prevents build failures when Railway variables aren't available yet
+   - Database checks only run when the container actually starts (runtime)

 ### Deployment Fails with Database Connection Errors

 The application now **fails fast** with clear error messages instead of retrying indefinitely.
 You'll see one of these errors in the logs: